Dark Waters (2019 film)

-Plot
+Plot summary

-In 1998, Robert Bilott is a corporate defense lawyer from Cincinnati working for the law firm Taft Stettinius & Hollister.
-Farmer Wilbur Tennant, who knows Bilott's grandmother, asks him to investigate the numerous deaths of dairy cattle at his farm in Parkersburg, West Virginia.
-Tennant connects the deaths to the chemical manufacturing corporation DuPont and gives Robert a large case of videotapes related to the case.
+In 1998, Robert Bilott, from Cincinnati, is a corporate defense lawyer at law firm Taft Stettinius & Hollister.
+Wilbur Tennant, a farmer and friend of Bilott's grandmother, asks him to investigate the deaths of numerous dairy cattle at his farm in Parkersburg, West Virginia.
+Tennant connects the deaths to chemical manufacturing corporation DuPont and gives Robert a large case of videotapes related to the case.

-Robert visits the Tennants' farm, where he learns that 190 cows have died after exhibiting unusual medical conditions, such as bloated organs, blackened teeth, and tumors.
+Robert visits the Tennants' farm, where he learns that 190 cows have died after exhibiting unusual medical conditions, including bloated organs, blackened teeth, and tumors.
 DuPont attorney Phil Donnelly says he is not aware of Tennant's concerns, but will help in any way he can.
 Bilott files a small suit to gain information through legal discovery of the chemicals dumped at a nearby landfill.
 When he finds nothing useful in the EPA report, he realizes the chemicals might be unregulated.

 Bilott confronts Donnelly at an industry event, leading to an angry exchange.
-In response to his request to broaden discovery, DuPont sends hundreds of boxes.
-Bilott finds numerous references to something called "PFOA", but has difficulty learning about it.
-He learns that PFOA is perfluorooctanoic acid, which DuPont uses to manufacture Teflon, a substance widely used in American homes for nonstick frying pans and carpet flooring.
+In response to Bilott's request to broaden discovery, DuPont sends hundreds of boxes.
+Bilott finds numerous references to something called "PFOA", and with difficulty learns that it is perfluorooctanoic acid, which DuPont uses to manufacture Teflon, a substance widely used in nonstick frying pans and carpeting.
 The company has been running tests of the effect of PFOA for decades, finding that it causes cancer and congenital disabilities, but kept the findings private.
 Dupont dumped several tons of toxic sludge in a landfill uphill from Tennant's farm.
-PFOA and similar compounds are forever chemicals, chemicals that never leave the bloodstream and slowly accumulate.
+PFOA and similar compounds are forever chemicals, which slowly accumulate and never leave the bloodstream.

 The local community shuns Tennant for suing their most significant employer.
 Bilott encourages him to accept DuPont's settlement, but he refuses, wanting justice, and reveals that both he and his wife have cancer.
 Bilott sends a summary and supporting documentation of the DuPont issues to the EPA and United States Department of Justice, among others.
 The EPA fines DuPont $16.5 million.